MartinCespedes/Interactive_Job_Board/README.md

 - Responsive Design:

 ```
-Make the application responsive and mobile-friendly using CSS frameworks like Bootstrap or Tailwind CSS.
+Make the application responsive & mobile-friendly using CSS frameworks like Bootstrap or Tailwind CSS.
 ```

 ## Technologies